jupyterhub/repo2docker/docs/source/contributing/contributing.md

 pip3 install -r docs/doc-requirements.txt
 ```

-This should install all the libraries required for testing & running repo2docker!

 - Using `pipenv`

 Note that you will need to install pipenv first using `pip3 install pipenv`.